hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

  	1. Determine whether or not you observe an effect.
 	1. Describe what you see.
-	1. Would you regress out mitochndrial fraction as a source of unwanted variation?
+	1. Would you regress out mitochondrial fraction as a source of unwanted variation?

 ***